Petersham, New South Wales: History

-Before European settlement, the area now constituting Petersham was within the territory of the Indigenous Gadigal people.
-The area now occupying Petersham was first worked by Europeans in 1793.
+Before British settlement, the area now constituting Petersham was within the territory of the Indigenous Gadigal people.
+The area now occupying Petersham was first worked by British settlers in 1793.
 During a period of food shortage for the new colony, the Lieutenant-Governor Major Francis Grose dispatched convicts to the suburb's south-west to clear the bush for a timber yard and to grow corn and wheat.
 He named the region Petersham for his native village in Surrey, England, with the name covering a broader region than today.
 520 acres were granted to several, including chaplain Richard Johnson, surgeon John White and bricklayer James Bloodsworth.
 For some time thereafter, Petersham was used for agriculture, and was considered the source of some of the best crops in the colony.
 It was also a popular site for kangaroo hunting.
 During the 1820s, inhabitants were terrorized by bushranger Jack Donahue and his gang.

 Statesman William Wentworth and his family lived in Petersham for a time.
 In 1831, barrister Robert Wardell acquired land from Wentworth and several others in the area, until he had all the land in Petersham and beyond, creating a 2000 acre estate that reached the Cooks River.
 This large estate was subdivided in 1834 upon Wardell's murder by escaped convicts.
 Over the following years, the area was developed.
 Stanmore Road was created in 1835, and within seven years had been developed from a bush track.
 The Cherry Tree, Petersham's first inn was opened by Thomas Weedon on land bought from Wardell's estate.
 During the 1840s a racetrack was opened and then closed after receiving poor attendance.
 At this time, travelling to Sydney with bullock (castrated cattle) took a day, and the suburb became a resting stop for travels out to Parramatta and Liverpool.